tanvir14012/JwtAuth/README.md

   - Authenticated users can update their profile information, avatar and password
   - Claim based authorization
   - Users with "Admin" claim can update anyone's profile information, delete users from the app and reset anyone's password
+  - Session lock (login session is locked after 5 minutes of inactivity, need to re-enter password to unlock)

 ## Technology Stack
  - C#, ASP.NET 5 WEB API, Entity Framework Core, SQL Server 2019